TN 44 (12-17)

 If the change of representative payee input missed the cutoff date, explain that payment was sent to the former payee and why;

-TSC forward the case to the FO to contact the former RP.
+The TSC must forward the case to the servicing FO to contact the former representative payee.

-FO contacts the former payee to determine if the check was received and used to benefit the beneficiary.
-If so, explain to the current payee that, since the beneficiary received benefit of the check, this does not constitute nonreceipt.
-If the RP received the check but it was not used for the beneficiary or if the former representative reports that the check was received and used for the beneficiary but the beneficiary does not agree, refer to Misuse of Benefits – Investigation, Determination & Restitution GN 00604.000.
+The FO should contact the former payee to determine if he or she received and used the check to benefit the beneficiary or recipient.
+If so, explain to the current payee that, since the beneficiary received the benefit of the check, this does not constitute nonreceipt.
+If the representative payee cashed the check but did not use it for the beneficiary or recipient or if the former representative reports that he or she received and used the check for the beneficiary or recipient but the beneficiary does not agree, refer to Misuse of Benefits Investigation, Determination & Restitution GN 00604.000.

-For Title II, if the former RP alleges nonreceipt, request via MDW the PC input stop payment action (F-Stop).
+For Title II, if the former rep payee alleges nonreceipt, request (via MDW) the PC to input a stop payment action (F-Stop).
 For Title XVI cases, the FO/TSC can input the F-Stop.

-Input an F-stop payment action so that any returned funds or credits can be reissued to the new payee, as appropriate.
+Input an F-Stop payment action to reissue any returned funds or credits to the new payee, as appropriate.
 Follow the instructions in:

-SM 00609.200 Processing Center Direct Input of Nonreceipt, Photocopy and Stop Payment Process
+SM 00609.200 Processing Center Direct Input of Nonreceipt, Photocopy and Stop Payment Process; and

-If a former payee alleges nonreceipt of a payment certified before the change of payee action was processed:
+If a former payee alleges nonreceipt of a payment certified before SSA processed the change of payee action:

 3. Payment issued under an incorrect account number

-Alleged nonreceipt situations may occur when a payment that was issued under an incorrect account number and SSA/SSR records were corrected after the payment was made.
+Alleged nonreceipt situations may occur when a payment was issued under an incorrect account number and the MBR and SSR records were corrected after the payment was made.

-PC and FO process against the incorrect SSN according to PESP screen MSOM RSDHI 002.005.
+PC and FO, process against the incorrect SSN according to PESP screen MS RSDHI 002.005.

 4. Partial payment received when total payment expected

-FO, TSC, and PC obtain a Payment History Update System (PHUS), MBR and Supplemental Security Record (SSR) and attempt to reconcile the discrepancy.
+FO, TSC, and PC, obtain a Payment History Update System (PHUS), MBR and SSR and attempt to reconcile the discrepancy.

-FO and TSC if the payment is due, refer to the servicing FO and PC, as appropriate for action via MDW.
+FOs and TSC should refer to the servicing FO and PC, as appropriate for action via MDW.

-PC if payment is due, issue payment according to current Manual Adjustment, Credit, and Award Process (MADCAP) and Manual Adjustment, Credit, and Award Data Entry (MACADE) procedures SM 00810.000A through SM 00810.800D.
+PC: issue the payment according to the current Manual Adjustment, Credit, and Award Process (MADCAP) and Manual Adjustment, Credit, and Award Data Entry (MACADE) procedures (SM 00810.000.)

-Tell claimant that a replacement should be received in 5 - 7 mail delivery days.
+Tell the claimant to expect receipt of remaining payment in 5 - 7 mail delivery days.